Rising-Ph0enix/Learning-paths-for-Undergraduate-project/Questions.md

 3. GPS receiver on top of the bus or if connected to battery - will the GPS be able to receive signals/?

+(Depending on the above question decide whether battery powwered or vehicle powered...)